Studious-Games/StudiousBackupPackage/README.md

 We are working on a way to let the user know that something is happening.

+###### Number of Backups to keep

+This option will allow the package to keep that specific number of backups, therefore not filling up the hard drive with backups.

 ###### Custom backups folder

 By default the package will create a backup folder inside the root of your project, this might be ideal for most users.
 This option allows for users to select the place where Back Ups will be stored, across all projects.